Last Updated: 8th November 2024

 1. What careers are available for teachers outside the classroom?

 Teachers have valuable skills that are highly transferrable.
-Some popular options include corporate training, HR, social work, and museum education.
+Some popular options include corporate training, HR, social work, and museum education – these are just a few examples of jobs for ex-teachers that allow you to make an impact.

 2. What are the best career changes for teachers seeking more work-life balance?